History

 Companywide Food Recovery Commitment

-At least 80% of accounts to be Food Recovery Certified by 2018
+At least 80% of accounts to be Food Recovery Verified by the end of 2024

 Studies estimate that if just one-fourth of all food thrown away by food service providers each year was donated, we could theoretically eliminate hunger in the United States, where 1 in 6 people are food insecure, many of them children.

 Food Recovery Verified stickerAt the 2015 Food Waste and Hunger Summit held in Athens, GA, we announced we were taking it a step further with a new, formal commitment to food recovery.
-We vowed that by the end of 2018, at least 80 percent of our accounts will be Food Recovery Verified, meaning they are regularly (not just occasionally) donating their excess food to people in need and are certified by an independent third party.
-And in October 2015, we rolled out a new tool, the Food Standards Dashboard, that will allow us to track our progress toward this goal.
+We vowed that by 2018, 80% of our accounts would be Food Recovery Verified, meaning they are regularly (not just occasionally) donating their excess food to people in need and are certified by an independent third party.
+While the majority of our accounts were regularly donating food, we did not meet our verification goal.
+In 2024, we recommitted to meeting this goal by the end of the year.
+We track our progress toward this goal in the Food Standards Dashboard.

 Read More